Anthrocon/docs/content/docs/Get started with VS Code/index.md

 # bookSearchExclude: false
 ---

-# Get started with Visual Studio Code
+# Get started with VS Code

-VS Code is a fully integrated developement environment supporting Git and editing with simple preview.
+Visual Studio Code is a fully integrated developement environment supporting Git and editing with preview.

 ## Install VS Code